LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 Docker should be installed

 In case you need to change the domain used by the tool, make sure to update the `caddy/Caddyfile` accordingly.
-This includes modifying the domain entries to reflect the new domain and ensure that local SSL certificates are properly configured for secure access.
+This includes modifying the domain entries to reflect the new domain.
+In addition to changing the `Caddyfile` also add the certificates to `caddy/certs/private.key` and `caddy/certs/cert.crt`.
+To generate a sample certificate run `gen.sh` in `caddy/`.

 Build and start the application `docker-compose up --build`